vanalexgr/clinicalguidelines.io/README.md

 ### Authentication
 Conduit supports multiple authentication flows when connecting to your Open‑WebUI:
 - **Username + Password**: Sign in directly against servers that expose a login endpoint.
 Credentials are stored securely using platform keychains.
 - **SSO / OAuth** (iOS & Android): Authenticate via your server's configured OAuth providers (Google, Microsoft, GitHub, OIDC, etc.) using an in-app WebView.
 The token is automatically captured after the OAuth flow completes.
-Also supports reverse proxy authentication (Authelia, Authentik, etc.).
+- **Reverse Proxy Support** (iOS & Android): Seamlessly connect to Open WebUI instances behind authentication proxies like oauth2-proxy, Authelia, or Authentik.
+Conduit automatically detects when proxy authentication is required and guides you through the login flow—no endpoint allowlisting or server-side configuration needed.
+Proxy session cookies are captured from the native cookie store and included in all subsequent API requests.
 - **LDAP**: Sign in using LDAP credentials if enabled on your server.
 - **JWT Token**: Paste a server‑issued JWT token for manual token-based auth.
-- **Custom Headers**: Add headers during login (e.g., `X-API-Key`, `Authorization`, `X-Org`, or self‑hosted SSO headers) that Conduit will include on all HTTP/WebSocket requests (see [Endpoint Allowlist](#endpoint-allowlist-custom-auth) for reverse proxy whitelisting).
+- **Custom Headers**: Add headers during login (e.g., `X-API-Key`, `Authorization`, `X-Org`) that Conduit will include on all HTTP/WebSocket requests.

 The authentication page dynamically displays available options based on your server's configuration.